California Lemon law – Our Lemon Law has changed. Only new vehicles qualify under the statute, used do not.

 - The automobile manufacturer, under our statute, is allowed a “reasonable” number of warranty repair attempts to correct the defective condition/symptom.

 Our California Lemon Law was designed to protect consumers’ rights over the purchase or lease of a new motor vehicle that does not conform to the manufacturer’s warranty after a “reasonable” number of repair attempts, or after an unreasonable number of days in the dealer’s shop for repairs.
-The automobile, truck, van or SUV can be new, financed or leased, or owned outright.
-So long as the vehicle was purchased “brand new”, in California, and is covered by a manufacturer’s warranty, then the California lemon law can apply.
+The automobile, truck, van or SUV can be new, used, financed or leased, or owned outright.
+So long as the vehicle was purchased “new or used”, in California, and is covered by a manufacturer’s warranty, then the California lemon law can apply.

 Thousands of frustrated consumers trade-in their vehicles each year to car dealerships due to repeated repair attempts, breakdowns, and fear of “the next time” the vehicle fails or malfunctions.
 Car dealerships often prey on these consumers by offering-up sales lines like “we will get you out of your car”, which is nothing more than the dealership selling another vehicle, and taking the consumers in trade to make yet another sale.
 The unknowing consumer often loses thousands of dollars in the dealership’s “goodwill” trade-in “offer”.
 In worse-case scenarios, the consumer loses all equity in his/her trade in, or worse yet owes more than his/her trade-in vehicle is appraised-for, with the dealership carrying over the “negative equity” into the next sales contract!